SpaceCowboy-71/EBPE-exam-questions-answered/EBPE-2023-exam-questions-answered.md

     - Registry for contaminated sites (Altlastenatlas): historical sites and deposits, that after **investigations and risk assessment** pose a considerable hazard for human health and the environment.
 31. **What sampling strategies are you aware of?
 For which fields of application / questions are the individual strategies used?**\
     In practice, combinations are used:
-    - Judgemental sampling: relying on expertship instead of statistics - useful to identify hazard source
+    - Judgmental sampling: relying on expertship instead of statistics - useful to identify hazard source
     - Random sampling: useful to verify cleanup, but not if site is heterogeneous
     - Stratified random sampling: subdivisions with random samples - useful to evaluate treatment options by gaining information on chemical properties of each stratum
     - Search sampling: number of samples and grid size based on acceptable level of error - useful to identify hot spots